selewirre/stellar_system_creator/README.md

 ```

 What you can do with the GUI:
-1. Create new stellar and planetary systems.
+1. Create new multi-stellar, stellar and planetary systems.
 2. Modify existing examples.
-3. Use P-type binaries, planets, satellites, asteroid belts, trojans, trojan satellites.
+3. Use S-type or P-type binaries, planets, satellites, asteroid belts, trojans, trojan satellites.
 4. Change each star/planet/satellite's image (not available for trojans or asteroid belts)
-5. Render the system as an image (but not save the image)
+5. Render the system as an image.
+6. Use Render image options to add/remove lines of interest (e.g. habitability zone, orbit, frostline, etc.).

 What you can NOT do with the GUI just yet:
-1. Create S-type solar systems.
-2. Create rings or planetary binaries.
+1. Create rings or planetary binaries.
-3. Render image with options to add/remove lines of interest (e.g. habitability zone, orbit, frostline, etc.).
-4. Add your own image system background.
+2. Add your own image system background.
-5. Save the image.
+3. Add ssc files as subsystem (in add XX system option).

 When rendering, allow the program to work through it (takes 20-60 seconds) if you added asteroid belts and/or trojans.
 It is adding 500 images on a single plt.figure.